qaleadbox/leadbox-of-tricks/README.md

 Check for "coming soon" images on SRPs.

 1. Navigate to any SRP page
-2. Click "Find coming soon images" button
+2. Click "Scan for Coming Soon Images" button
 3. If OCR is required:
    - Get your OCR API key from https://ocr.space/ocrapi/freekey
    - Enter the key in the popup